veraison/services/scheme/README.md

 This directory contains packages implementing support of specific attestation schemes.

+> [!NOTE]
+> When adding (or removing) a scheme, please update `../builtin/scheme.gen.go`
+> to include the appropriate entries.
+This can be done automatically using
+> `../scripts/gen-schemes` script (see `../builtin/Makefile`) or by manually
+> editing the file.
+The script takes a long time to execute, so unless multiple
+> schemes are being added/moved/deleted, manual editing may be easier.

+## Current Schemes

 Currently the following schemes are implemented:

 - `arm-cca` Arm Confidential Compute Architecture attestation.
 - `psa-iot`: Arm Platform Security Architecture attestation.